ndrean/UpImage/README.md

 - a GET endpoint.
 It accepts a query string with the "url" (which serves the picture you want) and possibly and "w" (the desired width) and optionally "h" (the height if you want to change the ratio).

 - a POST endpoint.
-It accepts a payload with "multipart" - for a single file with hte key **"file"**- and a width with the key **"w"** to resize the file.
+It accepts a payload with "multipart" - for a single file with the key **"file"**- and a width with the key **"w"** to resize the file.

 They return a json response with a link to a resized WEBP picture from S3 along with informations on the original file and the new file.